Working Together: Our Stories

 © Canadian Conservation Institute / Michael Harrington

 Her awe underlines how putting together the right people in the right mix benefits everyone.
 The impetus for this forum came from a number of conversations, over a period of several years, with owners and managers of national historic sites.
-When discussing the state of totem poles or wooden remains and various current wood conservation practices, conversations would always start with "wouldn't it be nice if…" So, when Parks Canada and Aboriginal communities planned for this forum, it was decided to have an equal number of Aboriginal representatives and conservation professionals to prevent museum specialists from dominating the conversation.
+When discussing the state of totem poles or wooden remains and various current wood conservation practices, conversations would always start with "wouldn't it be nice if…" So, when Parks Canada and Indigenous communities planned for this forum, it was decided to have an equal number of Indigenous representatives and conservation professionals to prevent museum specialists from dominating the conversation.
 An environment of trust and respect enabled all participants to engage in intense and productive discussions on varying techniques and cultural perspectives on appropriate intervention for conservation purposes.
 The emotional pain occasionally revealed in association with some past conservation attempts made everyone more aware of how projects should be approached.
 Since then, three subsequent forums have been held, the last two organised by Canadian Conservation Institute, further demonstrating the power of partnerships and bringing together the right people and organisations.